-When developing an IoT product, choosing the right protocol for your project can be difficult.
-There’s a lot of choices out there, which can make selecting the most appropriate protocol for your project that much harder.
+When you’re developing an IoT system, choosing the right protocol for your project can be difficult.
+After all, there are a lot of choices out there, each with their own features and benefits.

 MQTT (Message Queuing Telemetry Transport)

-MQTT (message queuing telemetry transport) features a publisher-subscriber messaging model.
+MQTT features a publisher-subscriber messaging model.
 This model enables simple data flows between different devices.

 The Pros of MQTT